thumbnail Factor

 High-contrast thumbnails stand out in crowded feeds where viewers are scrolling quickly.
 Low-contrast thumbnails can blur together with the page background, especially on mobile where thumbnails are small.
 But contrast must serve clarity — too much contrast without composition looks chaotic.

-Each value below shows two numbers when available: Regular/Shorts is the effect on a typical video, and Top 10% is the effect on videos in the top 10% of views (from a quantile regression).
-Use the Top 10% column to see factors that disproportionately help videos that go big.
+Each value below shows two numbers when available: Regular/Shorts is the effect on a typical video, and Top 10% is the effect on the videos that broke out (top decile of views).
+Use the Top 10% column to see what disproportionately helps videos that go big.

 High

-Shorts +19% Top 10% +21% not significant p = 0.233 · vs. average
+Regular +26% Shorts +3% Top 10% +17% SOLID · vs. average

 Strong color contrast, bright elements against dark backgrounds, or vivid saturation that makes the thumbnail pop even at small sizes.